 While fleas are the most common external parasite, they can cause chaos and make your pet miserable.
 Left untreated, they may even lead to infections and serious diseases.
-Our vets in Tennessee list early signs of fleas, and what to do if your pet does have fleas.
+Our vets in Nashville list early signs of fleas, and what to do if your pet does have fleas.

 What are fleas?